mohammadbutt/42_ft_printf/README.md

 ### x type field
 - When minus flag is true:
-  - Precision places `0` in the beginning.
+  - Precision places zero `'0'` in the beginning.
   - Width places space `' '` at the end.

 ### Project summary: